supai-red/supai-red.github.io/aboutme.md

 subtitle: more info
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Andrea Christelle and these are my interests:

 - data science, politics, ethics, philosophy
 - insights & ideas